buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Being Immune or having a Resistance to Light or Void does not make one immune or resistant in turn to Fire/Positive Energy or Cold/Negative Energy damage.

-Only **negative energy** damages the living and heals the undead, only **positive energy** damages the undead but does not heal the living (at the Narrator's discretion, exposure for one round could be equivalent to a Lesser Restoration spell), see also Plane descriptions.
+Only **negative energy** damages the living and heals the undead, only **positive energy** damages the undead but does not heal the living (at the Narrator' \*\*s discretion, exposure for one round could be equivalent to a Lesser Restoration spell), see also Plane descriptions.
 A target takes full damage from Light or Void if it has no inherent resistances.

 A special case is **Curative positive energy** which heals the living and damages the undead.
 This energy is that of Laying on Hands, Channeling energy, and Cure spells.